MicrosoftDocs/azure-devops-docs/docs/work/track/query-operators-variables.md

 <tr>
 	<td>**@CurrentIteration**</td>
 	<td>Use in conjuction with the **Iteration Path** field to automatically filter for work items assigned to the current sprint based on the [current team focus or context](#switch-team-context).
 For specific examples, see [Query by date or current iteration](query-by-date-or-current-iteration.md).
-<blockquote><strong>Feature availability:</strong> The **@CurrentIteration** macro is supported for Team Services and TFS 2015 and later versions.
+<blockquote><strong>Feature availability:</strong> The **@CurrentIteration** macro is supported for VSTS and TFS 2015 and later versions.
 The macro only works when run from the web portal.
 </blockquote>
 </td>
 </tr>